Youth Theology Institute

 We invite students to share in the great work of strengthening your faith, exploring your true self, asking big questions, and leading the future!

-Faith Acts invites students to think theologically and explore answers to questions such as:
+Faith Acts invites students to think theologically and explore answers to questions:

 What is happening to the Earth?